Qarj/cookie-pot/README.md

 pot.getCookieString();
 ```

-The cookie-pot will
+CookiePot will

 -   merge in new cookies from the response header strings
 -   update the values of existing cookies
 -   remove cookies if the value is set to the empty string

-The `cookiePot` string can be used for the `cookie` request header verbatim.
+The `cookieString` string returned by the `deposit` and `getCookieString` methods can be used for the `cookie` request header verbatim.

 To get a single cookie value from the cookiePot